fabferri/about-k8s/aks-hands-on/aks-12-namespace/Readme.md

 ### <a name="create the full deployment"></a> Run the bash script aks-namespaces.sh
 The bash script **aks-namespaces.sh** contains a description of all steps to execute the full deployment.<br>
-The script **aks-namespaces.sh**requires you are login in Azure; login in Azure with the device authentication code in the web browser:
+The script **aks-namespaces.sh** requires you are login in Azure. <br> Login in Azure with the device authentication code in the web browser: <br>
 `az login --use-device-code`

 Description of the steps executed in **aks-namespaces.sh** <br>